Red Dead Redemption 2 Leak Causes Gaming Site to Pay 1 Million Euro

 On February 6, 2018, we published an article that was sourced from a confidential corporate document.
 We should have known this information was confidential and should not have published it.
 We unreservedly apologise [sic] to Take-Two Games and we have undertaken not to repeat such actions again.
 We have also agreed to donate over £1 million to charities chosen by Take-Two Games.

-Rockstar Games issued a statement to Variety on the matter, but has not answered any follow-up questions, nor has Trusted Reviews.
+Take-Two issued a statement to Variety on the matter, but has not answered any follow-up questions, nor has Trusted Reviews.

 Take-Two takes security seriously and will take legal action against people or publications who leak confidential information.
 Because this situation involved information about ‘Red Dead Redemption 2,’ Rockstar Games directed the settlement funds to these three great charities: the American Indian College Fund, the American Prairie Reserve, and the First Nations Development Institute.